wimbeaumont/picoproj/README.md

    * LVDTchkctrl    *1)	program for controlling a actuator with PWM  and reading temperature for a setup testing LVDT's
    * PWM					library to simplify the PWM control
    * pwmclasstst			test program for the PWM lib , reading versions and on chip  temperature
+   * RasCtrl  	program to read temperatures and control power supply